-Like many ex-servicemen returning from the Great War in 1918, Victor Tyrie found a very different world to the one he left when joining up.
+Like many ex-servicemen returning from the Great War in 1918, Victor Tyrie found a very different world from the one he left when joining up.
 Millions of men returning home discovered that finding a job and forging a career was a difficult task following the upheaval of the previous four years.

-So he took advantage of a government sponsored training programme in cabinet making and then joined Castles Shipbreakers.
-Joining a ship breaking company may seem unusual but at the time they were making a good business out of manufacturing garden furniture from teak rescued from battleships.
+So he took advantage of a government-sponsored training programme in cabinet making and then joined Castles Shipbreakers.
+Joining a ship-breaking company may seem unusual but at the time they were making a good business out of manufacturing garden furniture from teak rescued from battleships.

 As a very dense, stable wood, full of natural oils that prevent rot, teak was used extensively by boat builders and Castles were one of the first companies to realise its potential for domestic use.

 When Tyrie met Barlow